abyala/advent-2020-clojure/docs/day03.md

                        origin)))
 ```

-Now that we have a list of coordinates to hit, let's find out what's there.
-To
+Now that we have a list of coordinates to hit, let's find out what's at each
-handle the horizontal scrolling, I could have applied the `mod` function to the
+coordinate.
+To handle the horizontal scrolling, I could have applied the `mod`
-`x` value for each point; if the width of the row is 10 characters and `x=13`,
+function to the `x` value for each point; if the width of the row is 10
-we could just look at the element at `x=3`.
-But that's no fun.
-Instead, this
+characters and `x=13`, we could just look at the element at `x=3`.
+But that's no
-function takes the parsed map of tree lines, and the target coordinate, then
+fun.
+Instead, the `value-at` function takes the parsed map of tree lines and
-it finds the correct row, and then we apply the `cycle` function. `cycle` takes
+the target coordinate, then it finds the correct row, and then we apply the
-a sequence and returns an infinite (lazy) sequence of that sequence.
-So now that
+`cycle` function. `cycle` takes a sequence and returns an infinite (lazy)
+sequence that repeats the input sequence; `(cycle [1 2 3])` returns a lazy
+sequence of `(1 2 3 1 2 3 1 2...)`.
+So now that the row continues forever, we
-the row continues forever, we can apply `nth` to grab the cell we want.
+can apply `nth` to grab the cell we want.

-Of note is the use of the thread-first macros `->`, instead of the thread-last
+Of note is the use of the thread-first macro `->`, instead of the thread-last
 macro `->>` I've used extensively.
 This runs each expression in order, feeding
 the result of each expression as the _first_ parameter of the next expression,
 rather than sending it as the _last_ parameter like thread-last.
 In general,